Alaska governor talks gaming, economy in annual address

 The state also is looking at regulations that “stifle innovation and frustrate Alaskans,” he said.

-Dunleavy, whose idea for creating a statewide lottery failed to gain traction during the pandemic-shortened legislative session last year, did not say what type of gaming legislation he would support.
+Dunleavy, whose idea for creating a statewide lottery failed to gain traction during a legislative session shortened amid COVID-19 concerns last year, did not say what type of gaming legislation he would support.
 But he said the state “can no longer afford to deny itself a revenue stream available to nearly every other state in the nation.”
 Gaming also could create “hundreds of high-paying jobs” in some communities, he said.

 The speech was unusual, delivered in Anchorage rather than before a joint session of the Legislature in Juneau, as is custom.
-Dunleavy’s office cited “complications created by” the COVID-19 pandemic in announcing the decision.
+Dunleavy’s office cited “complications created by” the COVID-19 pandemic in describing the decision.

-The speech was carried on Dunleavy’s Facebook page and on a public affairs channel.
+The speech, which Dunleavy spokesperson Jeff Turner said was prerecorded, was carried on Dunleavy’s Facebook page and on a public affairs channel.

 As part of a plan to address the economic fallout from the pandemic, Dunleavy reiterated his call for payments to residents from the state’s oil-wealth fund and an infrastructure bond package he said would put Alaskans to work and turn low interest rates into “historic opportunities.”

-He also said he would propose more funding for public homeschooling, which he described as schooling at home in partnership with local school districts.
+He also said he would propose legislation to increase funding for public homeschooling, which he described as schooling at home in partnership with local school districts.
 Dunleavy, a former teacher and school administrator who has advocated school choice, said this form of schooling has grown during the pandemic.

-The governor also said he would establish a temporary office to ensure federal aid dollars are targeted toward improving reading scores in public schools and called for the state education department to establish summer camps to improve reading, math and coding skills.
+The governor also said he would establish a temporary office to ensure federal aid dollars are targeted toward improving reading scores in public schools and called for the state education department to establish summer camps to improve student reading, math and coding skills.

 The state, once heavily reliant on oil, is in the midst of a near-decadelong run of deficits.
-The state has no statewide sales or personal income tax.
+The state has no statewide sales or personal income tax and has been using savings and earnings from the state’s oil-wealth fund to help pay its bills.

-Dunleavy is proposing a constitutional amendment calling for voter approval of taxes and legislative approval of taxes passed through a citizen initiative.
+Dunleavy is proposing a constitutional amendment calling for voter approval of new taxes and legislative approval of taxes passed through a citizen initiative.
 He was previously unsuccessful in pushing a similar proposal.

 Dunleavy said he would continue to seek opportunities to develop renewable energy resources.
 He said the state also must defend its right to develop “traditional” energy resources and called for pushing back against what the state sees as federal overreach.